vibbits/gentle-hands-on-python/src/06_Loops.md

     version: "3.11.0"
 ---

-# If at first you don't succeed, try, and try again
+# Repeating tasks

 > _"Flat is better than nested."_<sup><a href="#References">1</a></sup>

 A very useful feature of computers is that they can do the same thing over and over again, perfectly, never getting bored.
-In Python this ability is expressed using a _loop_.
+This ability is expressed by executing a few instructions, then jumping back to the beginning of the series of instructions and executing them again.
+This pattern is called a _loop_.
 Essentially, a loop is a block of code that is repeatedly executed.

 ## The `for`-each loop
-Now that we understand _collections_ of values (from the previous chapter), you may wish to perform some computation on each value in a collection.
-This can be achieved by _looping_ over each value one-by-one so that your computation is executed _for each_ value in the collection.
+Now that we understand lists of values (from the previous chapter), you may wish to perform some computation on each value in a list.
+This can be achieved by _looping_ over each value one-by-one so that your computation is executed _for each_ value in the list.

-Here is an example of to write and use a `for`-each loop to "count" up from 1:
+Here is an example of how to write and use a `for`-each loop to print the numbers in a list.

 ::: {.cell .code}
 ```python